 As much as we love the urban city feel, let’s face it, we’re children of the suburbs.
 We like the bigger backyards, and larger square footages that come with suburb life.
-Problem being, lot sizes in newer suburban developments are getting smaller & smaller, so it was clear to us that finding a property where we could have a large outdoor living space was really only going to be possible in a mature neighborhood.
+Problem being, lot sizes in newer suburban developments are getting smaller & smaller, so it was clear to us that finding a property where we could have a large outdoor living space was really only going to be possible in a mature neighbourhood.

 Because we knew we wanted to create a home that is uniquely ours & designed specifically to fit our family & lifestyle, it didn’t make sense looking for a house that someone else had already sunk money into.
 We needed a fixer-upper.
 A blank slate.

 Of course it always comes back to money doesn’t it?
 Going in to this whole process, we’d attained mortgage pre-approval at the bank, which ultimately set our total budget.
 From there we worked with Kevin to get an approximate cost for the build, which meant that by doing a little basic math we could figure out our ceiling price for the purchase of the property.
 Basically, we knew we had to find a house that hit all of the points mentioned above, AND that was valued low enough to leave headroom in our budget for the renovation costs.

 A heavy task?
 Yup.
 But we like a challenge – also – we might be a little crazy.

 Ok, so let’s dispel the first misconception…we aren’t rich.
 Not even close.
 We’re not operating on any kind of trust fund, or lottery winnings.
 We’re not sitting on dot com money.
 We both work full time jobs & get kicked in the face with taxes.
 We’re average, middle-class Canadians.
 So how is it that we’re able to afford such a large scale renovation on average, middle-class Canadian salaries??

 Enter the CMHC Improvement (formerly Purchase Plus Improvements) Program